concourse/rfcs/075-k8s-runtime/proposal.md

 ### Worker Mapping Refactor

 Within the code base we have the following objects and interactions going on:
-- A `worker.Pool that returns a `worker.Worker` (garden + baggageclaim clients)
+- A `worker.Pool` that returns a `worker.Worker` (garden + baggageclaim clients)
 - The worker pool is passed into the WorkerClient which is the thing that executes a step in a build plan.
 It does this by asking the worker pool to select a worker and then uses that worker to carry out the workload
 - `worker.Client` is then passed into the engine.

-The way these objects are nested make it difficult for us to add a runtime, which is evident in Ciro's POC work where he simmply commented out the worker pool code.
+The way these objects are nested make it difficult for us to add a runtime, which is evident in Ciro's POC work where he simply commented out the worker pool code.

 Instead the code should:
 - The engine should recieve a `worker.Pool` instead of `worker.Client`. engine would then have the `worker.Pool` select a worker and return a `worker.Client`